alinaavanesyan/alina/pages/projects/novel-associations.md

 <hr>

-## Herbivore resistance in Miscanthus sinensis cultivars
+## Herbivore resistance and tolerance in Miscanthus sinensis cultivars
 Although exotic chinese silver grass, a gorgeous ornamental plant and important biofuel source, can be highly invasive in some states, not all of its cultivars are invasive.
-This summer I am conducting my field and greenhouse experiments to explore plant resistance to grasshopper herbivory, how this resistance differs among Miscanthus cultivars, and whether the initially introduced wild type demonstrates the highest level of herbivore resistance.
+I’ve been conducting field and greenhouse experiments to explore plant resistance and tolerance to grasshopper herbivory, how these responses differ among Miscanthus cultivars, and whether the initially introduced wild type demonstrates the highest level of herbivore resistance.

 <div class="row">
   <div class="col-sm">
     <figure class="text-center">
     <img class="ic4f-mtrig ic4f-zoomin figure-img img-fluid ic4f-max-height-md"
-    src="{{ '/assets/content/projects/novel_associations/img-2.png' | relative_url }}" alt="">
+    src="{{ '/assets/content/projects/novel_associations/img-10.jpg' | relative_url }}" alt="">
-    <figcaption class="figure-caption">Some of the Miscanthus cultivars I consider to study
+    <figcaption class="figure-caption">Miscanthus sinensis cultivars I use in my experiments (from left to right): ‘Dixieland’, ‘Autumn Anthem’,‘Zebrinus’,‘Morning Light’,‘Gracillimus’
     </figcaption>
     </figure>
   </div>